yejingfu/whiteboard/README.md

 This is a collaborative tool built by HTML5 technology.

+## The full source codes are moved to bitbucket: https://bitbucket.org/yejingfu/whiteboard

 ## Overview

 This application is aiming to provide a collaborative white board so that the co-workers can communicate in different ways.